 The Untapped Potential of Social Advertising for Beverage Brands

-Channel Partners: The Key to Post-Pandemic Recovery
+Trade Partners: The Key to Post-Pandemic Recovery

 As the world emerges from the pandemic, people are eager to make up for lost time.
 This has led to a surge in on-premise dining, making local establishments like bars and restaurants more critical than ever for building brand loyalty and driving sales.
-Supporting your channel partners has become increasingly urgent as beverage industry competition intensifies.
+Supporting your trade partners has become increasingly urgent as beverage industry competition intensifies.
 Curren Goodden Associates (CGA) powered by NielsenIQ reports that in key United States markets, 55% of people surveyed are now dining out weekly, which is only two percentage points lower than pre-COVID-19 levels.
 The on-premise market in Europe is also recovering, with Western Europeans willing to prioritize eating and drinking out over other areas of spending.

 The Influence of Bars and Restaurants